NeverBlink-OSS/rdf-tensor/docs/index.md

 [tensor:BooleanDataTensor](https://w3id.org/rdf-tensor/vocab#BooleanDataTensor) **tensor:sub** ([tensor:BooleanDataTensor](https://w3id.org/rdf-tensor/vocab#NumericDataTensor) *tensor*, [tensor:NumericDataTensor](https://w3id.org/rdf-tensor/vocab#DataTensor) *indexTensor*)

-The result of the function is a sub-tensor extracted from the input numerical tensor using numerical index tensor.
+The result of the function is a sub-tensor extracted from the input tensor using numerical index tensor.
 The selection depends on the structure and values of the index tensor.

 * When the *tensor* is 1-dimensional, the *index tensor* is a 1-dimensional tensor of indices, and the result is a 1-dimensional tensor containing the elements at those indices.